CodingforMegan/15.4-Lab-15---Chapter-15-JungNgSanders/README.md

 - Create a 2-3-4 Tree node structure

        - Each node support up to 3 keys
-       - Each internal node has 2, 3 o 4 children
+       - Each internal node has 2, 3 or 4 children
 - Implement a 2-3-4 Tree structure with dynamic node splitting and merging

        - Dynamic node splitting